matiagimenez/matiagimenez/README.md

 # Hi I´m Matias 👋🏽

-- 🔭 I’m doing an university degree in Argentina
+- ---mmm doing an university degree in Argentina
 - 🌱 I love exploring new technologies and learning them.
 - ⌨️ I have knowledge in software development
 - ⚡ I´m currently learning React ⚛️